AI & Privacy

 Aya (8B and 35B Parameters)

-Cohere's multilingual model supporting 23 languages.
+Cohere's multilingual model supporting 23 languages with strong cross-lingual performance.

 Key Specifications: